Yetide Badaki

-Yetide Badaki (born September 24, 1981) is a Nigerian-American actress.
+Yetide (born 24 September) is a Nigerian actress.
 She is best known for playing Bilquis on the Starz series American Gods.

 Early life

-Badaki was born in Ibadan, Nigeria.
-Before moving to England, Badaki lived in Nigeria for three years.
+Yetide was born in Ibadan, Nigeria.
+Before moving to England, Yetide lived in Nigeria for three years.
 At the age of 6, she returned to Nigeria.
 Finally, she settled in America at age twelve.
 She is a graduate of McGill University with a major in English Literature (Theater) and a minor in Environmental Science.
-Badaki also has a Master of Fine Arts in Theatre from Illinois State University.
+Yetide also has a Master of Fine Arts in Theatre from Illinois State University.

 Career

-Badaki received a 2006 Jeff Award nomination for Best Actress in a Principal Role (Play) for I Have Before Me a Remarkable Document Given to Me by a Young Lady from Rwanda.
+Yetide received a 2006 Jeff Award nomination for Best Actress in a Principal Role (Play) for I Have Before Me a Remarkable Document Given to Me by a Young Lady from Rwanda.
 She has received positive reviews for her portrayal of Bilquis on American Gods.
 For the television series, the character of Bilquis was expanded from the novel.
-In 2018, Badaki played the recurring character Chi Chi on This Is Us.
+In 2018, Yetide played the recurring character Chi Chi on This Is Us.

-Badaki has written a short film called In Hollywoodland, which she funded with IndieGoGo.
-Badaki and Karen David produced and starred in the short film while Jessica Sherif directed it.
+Yetide has written a short film called In Hollywoodland, which she funded with IndieGoGo.
+Yetide and Karen David produced and starred in the short film while Jessica Sherif directed it.
 In Hollywoodland is a re-imagining of Alice in Wonderland set in present-day Los Angeles.
 In Hollywoodland premiered in August 2020 at the Bentonville Film Festival.

-Badaki played the mother of Giannis Antetokounmpo in the 2022 biographical movie Rise for Disney Plus.
+Yetide played the mother of Giannis Antetokounmpo in the 2022 biographical movie Rise for Disney Plus.

-In 2023, Deadline announced that Badaki was developing a Nigerian vampire series titled Naija Vamp with Prentice Penny and Sebastian A. Jones, as both a comics series and a TV series.
+In 2023, Deadline announced that Yetide was developing a Nigerian vampire series titled Naija Vamp with Prentice Penny and Sebastian A. Jones, as both a comics series and a TV series.

-Badaki has also played the notable role of an Illyrian attorney, Neera Ketoul in 2023 in Star Trek: Strange New Worlds wherein she saved fellow Illyrian, Una Chin-Riley from dishonorable discharge and 20 years in a Federation penal colony for lying about the genetic engineering that she received, going against the Federation’s codes.
+Yetide has also played the notable role of an Illyrian attorney, Neera Ketoul in 2023 in Star Trek: Strange New Worlds wherein she saved fellow Illyrian, Una Chin-Riley from dishonorable discharge and 20 years in a Federation penal colony for lying about the genetic engineering that she received, going against the Federation’s codes.

 Personal life

 She became a United States citizen in 2014.
-In 2021, Badaki revealed that she is bisexual.
+In 2021, Yetide revealed that she is bisexual.